 Most Pros are going to pick LED lights that travel with you every day.
 This protects against job site theft.
 It also lets you reposition the light throughout the day…or night.
 This keeps the light exactly where you need it.

-Do You Need a Cordless Lighting Solution?
+Do You Need a Cordless Jobsite Lighting Solution?

 Cordless and hybrid power options are sexy right now, but they come with a cost.
-Most of the major manufacturers have at least some options, and Milwaukee goes deep in their line.
+Most of the major manufacturers have at least some options, and Milwaukee goes deep in its line.
 If you want to go cordless, start by seeing whether your current cordless tool brand covers your needs or if you need to branch out.

 How Much Light or Lumen Output Do You Need?